mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 Along with other data, the recorder respects all Do Not Track (DNT) settings as well as manual opt-out.

 #### Retention
-User recordings are stored for 30 days after the time of ingestion.
-There is no way to view a recording older than 30 days old.
+User replays are stored for 30 days after the time of ingestion.
+There is no way to view a replay older than 30 days old.

 #### Data Residency
 EU residency is not supported yet, check back soon!